taxes

 Tap retirement accounts early

 In dire situations, you might be tempted to cash out a retirement plan.
-If you do, be prepared to pay a 10 percent early withdrawal penalty if you are not yet age 59 ½ and take money out of a traditional individual retirement account or are younger than 55 and take a 401(k) distribution.
+If you do, be prepared to pay a 10 percent early withdrawal penalty if you are not yet age 59 1/2 and you take money out of a traditional IRA.
+The penalty also applies if you are younger than 55 and take a 401(k) distribution.

-The penalty is waived, however, if you use your IRA money to pay for unreimbursed medical expenses that total more than 7.5 percent of your income in 2012 or 10 percent of your income in 2013.
+The penalty is waived, however, if you use your IRA money to pay for unreimbursed medical expenses that total more than 10 percent of your income in 2016.
 Workers who receive unemployment compensation for 12 consecutive weeks can also use money from an IRA, but not a 401(k), to pay for medical insurance.

 A hardship withdrawal from a workplace retirement plan is allowed penalty-free if, according to the IRS, the distribution is for "an immediate and heavy financial need."
 This includes such things as medical expenses, certain educational expenses and payments necessary to prevent eviction from, or foreclosure on, your home.